harmslab/were-anc-less-specific/README.md

 #### Computing environment

 + This analysis assumes a modern scientific python computing environment (python 3.x, jupyter, numpy, scipy, matplotlib, and pandas).
 It will also install a few other dependences (emcee and corner).
-We have tested this pipeline in linux (Ubuntu 16.4) and macOS (10.15 Catalina).
+We have tested this pipeline in linux (Ubuntu 16.4 and 18.04) and macOS (10.15 Catalina).
 In principle it should work in windows, but we have not tested it.
 + Install the [hops_enrich](https://github.com/harmslab/hops_enrich/releases/tag/v0.1) package.
 (Linked v0.1 release is the software used in the publication.)
 + Install the [venninator](https://github.com/harmslab/venninator/releases/tag/v0.1) package.
 (Linked v0.1 release is the software used in the publication.)
 + If you intend to run our scripts to download our raw sequencing reads from scratch, install and configure the [SRA toolkit](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/#download-sequence-data-files-usi).